Skip to content

 App Integrations

-Composio connects your AI agent to 500+ apps including Gmail, Slack, GitHub, Notion, and more.
+An app integration platform connects your AI agent to tools like Gmail, Slack, GitHub, Notion, and more.

 How it works: